-Ehrlichiosis and anaplasmosis are a group of emerging zoonotic infections caused by Ehrlichia and Anaplasma species, respectively, which are obligate intracellular, gram-negative rickettsial organisms infect leukocytes and cause a potentially serious febrile illness in humans.
+Ehrlichiosis and anaplasmosis are a group of emerging zoonotic tick-borne infections caused by Ehrlichia and Anaplasma species, respectively.
+These obligate intracellular, gram-negative rickettsial organisms infect leukocytes and cause a potentially serious febrile illness in humans.

-Human granulocytic anaplasmosis (HA) is caused by the tick-borne rickettsia, Anaplasma phagocytophilum, which is transmitted by contact with Ixodes ticks.
-The white-footed mouse is the animal reservoir, and the epidemiology of this infection is very much like that of Lyme disease (caused by Borrelia burgdorferi) and babesiosis (caused primarily by Babesia microti), which all have the same tick vector.
+Human granulocytic anaplasmosis (HA) is caused by Anaplasma phagocytophilum, which is transmitted through the bite of an infected Ixodes sp. tick.
+The epidemiology of this infection in the United States is very much like that of Lyme disease (caused by Borrelia burgdorferi) and babesiosis (caused primarily by Babesia microti), which all have the same tick vector.
 HA is most prevalent in the upper Midwest and in other areas of the United States that are endemic for Lyme disease.

-Most cases of ehrlichiosis are probably subclinical or mild, but the infection can be severe and life-threatening in some individuals.
+Most cases of anaplasmosis and ehrlichiosis are subclinical or mild, but infection can be severe and life-threatening in some individuals.
 Fever, fatigue, malaise, headache, and other "flu-like" symptoms, including myalgias, arthralgias, and nausea, occur most commonly.
 Central nervous system involvement can result in seizures and coma.
-The 4 patients infected with the EML organism presented with fever, headache, myalgia, and leukopenia.

 Evaluating patients suspected of acute anaplasmosis or ehrlichiosis

-Positive results indicate presence of specific DNA from Ehrlichia chaffeensis, Ehrlichia ewingii, Ehrlichia muris-like organism, or Anaplasma phagocytophilum and support the diagnosis of ehrlichiosis or anaplasmosis.
+Positive results indicate presence of specific DNA from E. chaffeensis, E. ewingii, E. m. eauclairensis organism, or A. phagocytophilum and support the diagnosis of ehrlichiosis or anaplasmosis.

-Negative results indicate absence of detectable DNA from any of these 4 pathogens in specimens, but it does not exclude the presence of the organism or active or recent disease.
+Negative results indicate absence of detectable DNA from any of these 4 pathogens in specimens, but do not exclude the presence of these organisms or active or recent disease.